New Paradigms of Corporate Governance: Insights from the Next Gen Board Leaders East Coast Summit

 What are the biggest challenges on the minds of public company directors as we head into a new year?
 At the Next Gen Board Leaders East Coast Summit, a cohort of public company directors under the age of 50 met with three key institutional investors and a legal expert to discuss the tough questions.

-Investor Expectations
+Investor expectations

 Amid what feels like an ever-expanding list of issues for the board to understand and oversee, our Next Gen Leaders asked investors about what they were looking for from directors.
 Their responses focused on four key issues:

-- Fit-for-purpose board composition
+1. Fit-for-purpose board composition

-- Evidence that the board is providing independent oversight
+2. Evidence that the board is providing independent oversight

-- Focus on compensation packages
+3. Focus on compensation packages

-- Shareholder rights
+4. Shareholder rights

-On ESG Oversight
+On ESG oversight

 Unsurprisingly, ESG oversight was also discussed at length.
 S, and providing meaningful disclosures related to ESG risks, opportunities and board oversight.

 The investors also touched on tying ESG metrics and goals to executive compensation.
 Their preference is for the board to select the metrics that best align executive compensation with long-term strategy.
-Including ESG metrics into executive compensation may be warranted if material and relevant to the company, according to the investors.
+Including ESG metrics in executive compensation may be warranted if material and relevant to the company, according to the investors.

 Our Next Gen Leaders also discussed board outreach with investors.